eedavidwu/LotteryCodec/README.md

 - **LotteryCodec** introduces a novel overfitted codec for low-complexity image compression.
 Instead of training a synthesis neural function, LotteryCodec searches for a well-performing subnetwork within a randomly initialized network!

-- A **Lottery Codec Hypothesis** is introduced: Win a lottery ticket as your image codec!
+- A **Lottery Codec Hypothesis** is introduced: Win a lottery ticket as your own image codec!

 <p align="center">